quantag/qasm-adapter-vscode/readme.md

 * Clone the project [https://github.com/quantag/qasm-adapter-vscode](https://github.com/quantag/qasm-adapter-vscode)
 * Open the project folder in VS Code.
 * Press `F5` to build and launch Debugger in another VS Code window.
-* In the explorer view of the new window open the 'program' file `readme.md`
+* In the explorer view of the new window open the 'program' file with .qasm or .py extension
 * Set some breakpoints
 * From the editor's "Run and Debug" toolbar dropdown menu select "Debug Circuit"